CASE STUDY

 “Gluu is easy to use.
 It’s really user-friendly, so when we keep modules to train people to use Gluu, it’s not so much the system that’s difficult.
 It is more to ensure quality than in what is drawn in Gluu, so that it is consistent with the way we do it in the group.
 Here, Gluu is a great tool to collaborate, to standardize and to raise quality”.

-The benefits of Norlys’ process work
+Other benefits from Norlys’ process work

 Norlys has come a long way on their journey towards good process governance, and working with processes in such a structured way as Norlys does has already yielded great gains